maheshwarampranay/Text-Summarizer/README.md

-Here’s a clean, well-structured `README.md` for your GitHub repository:

----

 # Text Summarizer using Fine-Tuned BART

 This project demonstrates a complete pipeline for abstractive text summarization using a fine-tuned BART transformer model.
 The model is trained on a custom dataset (other than CNN/DailyMail) and deployed via a Streamlit application.
 The entire process includes data preparation, model training, Hugging Face model upload, and deployment.